gbisaga/devops/aws-devops-codedeploy.md

   - Con: downtime, hard to roll back
 - Rolling
   - Choose a percent to shift at once - this many users get the changes, you can monitor for no errors
-  - Pro: limited blast radius (only impact limited amount of trafic), easier rollback
+  - Pro: limited blast radius (only impact limited amount of traffic), easier rollback
   - Con: slower deployment, app must support multiple live versions - hard for legacy
 - Blue-Green (aka Red/Black)
   - Build an identical environment